tiffany76/courtgrabber-docs/readme.md

 ## Creating your Courtgrabber project

 [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine.
-Your project directory should contain the `mkdocs.yml` configuration file and a `docs` directory with four Markdown files and an `images` subdirectory.
+Your project directory should contain the `mkdocs.yml` configuration file and a `docs` directory with several Markdown files and an `images` subdirectory.

 ## Viewing the Courtgrabber MkDocs site